 I am Johnny Peck.

 I recorded a rock album with my friends.
-I have fine furniture making and house framing skills.
+I have fine furniture making and house building skills.
 I make software for fun.
 I love my country.
 I walk to the Washington Monument regularly.
 My desktop is Linux... again.

 Principal Software Maker at Attache Property Management